Finding Balance as a Visual Artist: Tips to manage life and business as an artist.

 Appreciate that every artist is unique and that there is no one-size-fits-all solution to these challenges.
 By looking at and researching different points of view and methods, you can give yourself the tools you need to find your way to balance, fulfillment, and happiness as a visual artist.

-Recognize that you don’t have to follow traditional art marketing advice; instead, you can create your way of reaching success and fulfillment in your art career.
+Recognize that you don’t have to follow traditional art marketing advice; instead, you can create your own way to reach success and fulfillment in your art career.
 Keep experimenting, learning, growing, and, most importantly, staying true to yourself and your artistic vision.

 Success is personal.

 It’s not easy being a visual artist, but it also offers enriching potential.
-To find balance in your art career, you must manage your time and energy, look for other ways to make money, and set meaningful goals.
+To find balance in your art career, you must manage your time and energy, explore alternative income streams, and set meaningful goals.
 Surrounding oneself with positive influences and letting go of the need to please others is also vital.

 Finally, visual artists must recognize that success as an artist is rarely first measured by financial gain or the number of pieces they sell.
-Instead, measure your success as an artist by how happy you are and how much using your creativity and imagination in making your art fulfills and inspires you.
-You can stay true to yourself and your artistic vision in your life and business and still enjoy the outcome.
+Instead, gauge your success as an artist by how happy you are and how much your art fulfills and inspires you.
+You can stay true to yourself and your artistic vision in both your personal life and business, and still enjoy the outcome.

 From this perspective, there is no guilt, only my art.